-- 14. Reasonable carryover shortfall will be computed by taking the difference between reasonable carryover and actual carryover, where reasonable carryover is defined as the difference between a baseline year demand and projected typical dry year supply. - Reasonable Carryover Shortfall = Actual Carryover Reasonable Carryover - 15.
-The concepts underlying the selection of the BLY, determination of in-season demand shortfall, and reasonable carryover shortfall will be discussed in detail below.
+14. Reasonable carryover shortfall will be computed by taking the difference between reasonable carryover and actual carryover, where reasonable carryover is defined as the difference between a baseline year demand and projected typical dry year supply.

+• Reasonable Carryover Shortfall = Actual Carryover - Reasonable Carryover i.
+Considerations for the Selection of a Baseline Year

+15. The concepts underlying the selection of the BLY, determination of in-season demand shortfall, and reasonable carryover shortfall will be discussed in detail below.